 We may receive fees from the providers listed below.
 See our full disclaimer.

 Worcester is a city located in Worcester County, Massachusetts.
 It’s around 40 miles to the west of Boston and is in the central part of the state.
 Because of the growth and expansion of Boston, in recent years Worcester has often been considered part of the Boston-Worcester-Providence metro.
 Worcester is known as the Heart of the Commonwealth because of its central location.

-Beyond the history, economy and centralized location of Worcester, there are mental health resources available in the area as well, but it’s important for people to know how to find and connect with those resources.
+Beyond the history, economy, and centralized location of Worcester, there are mental health resources available in the area as well, but people need to know how to find and connect with those resources.

 Mental Health Concerns in Worcester

 Even with a good economy and plenty of positives to life in Worcester, like any other city or town, some people struggle with issues, many of which are related to mental health and similar situations such as substance abuse.
 Not just in Worcester but in general, mental disorders are one of the most common causes of disability.
 Issues with mental health, particularly when they go untreated, cause problems in relationships and family life, employment problems, and increased suicide rates.
 A survey from UMass Memorial looking at the health issues most affecting Worcester residents found that experts who were interviewed described behavioral and mental health issues as a top priority and also a top health-related challenge.